 - New Hampshire

 - West Virginia

 The types of assets the borrower can use as collateral are wide-ranging.
-So long the lender can sell the asset to cover all (or a portion of) the lent balance, it will most likely be accepted.
+As long as the lender can sell the asset to cover all (or a portion of) the loan, it will most likely be accepted.
 Common items used as collateral include: